-The Clarinda Community School District Board of Directors has authorized the use of video cameras in school buildings and on school grounds.
-The video cameras will be used to monitor student behavior, to maintain order, and to provide an investigation of facts.
+• Video cameras : The school district will annually provide the following notice to students and parents: The Clarinda Community School District Board of Directors has authorized the use of video cameras in school buildings and on school grounds.
+The video cameras will be used to monitor student behavior, to maintain order, and to promote and maintain a safe environment.
 Students and parents are hereby notified that the content of the videotapes may be used in a student disciplinary proceeding.
 The content of the videotapes are confidential student records and will be retained with other student records.
 Videotapes will only be retained if necessary for use in a student disciplinary proceeding or other matter as determined necessary by the administration.
 Parents may request to view videotapes of their child if the videotapes are used in a disciplinary proceeding involving their child.
-Administration will take necessary steps to ensure the confidentiality of other students if parents request to review video.